jpalardy/jpalardy.github.io/_posts/2016-01-22-the-partition-problem.markdown

 ![spanish lessons]({{site.url}}/assets/partition-problem/spanish-lessons.png)

-This felt like a "solved problem", I just needed to find some online "app" to do this...
+It felt like a "solved problem", I just needed to find some online "app" to do this...

 ## Research